microsoft/DataConnectors/docs/m-extensions.md

 * All functions and variables are local to the section document, unless they are marked as `shared`.
 Shared functions become visible to other queries/functions, and can be thought of as the _exports_ for your extension (i.e. they become callable from Power Query).

 More information about M section documents can be found in the [M Language specification](https://msdn.microsoft.com/en-us/library/mt807488.aspx).

+## Query File
+In addition to the [extension file](#extension-file-format), Data Connector projects can have a Query file (&lt;name&gt;.query.m).
+This file can be used to run test queries within Visual Studio.
+The query evaluation will automatically include your extension code, without having to register your .mez file, allowing you to call/test any `shared` functions in your extension code.

+The query file can contain a single expression (ex. `HelloWorld.Contents()`), a let expression (such as what Power Query would generate), or a section document.

+# Technical Reference

 ## Data Source Functions
 A Data Connector wraps and customizes the behavior of a [data source function in the M Library](https://msdn.microsoft.com/en-us/library/mt253322.aspx#Anchor_15).
 For example, an extension for a REST API would make use of the Web.Contents() function to make HTTP requests.
 Currently, a limited set of data source functions have been enabled to support extensibility.